 A Z-Score (also called a standard score) is a statistical measurement that describes a value's relationship to the mean of a group of values.
 It's measured in terms of standard deviations from the mean.
 Z-Scores allow you to compare data points from different normal distributions and understand how unusual or typical a particular value is.

 Z-Scores are fundamental in statistics for standardizing data, calculating probabilities, identifying outliers, and making comparisons across different datasets with different scales and units.
+According to the Statistics How To resource, z-scores are widely used in research, quality control, finance, and standardized testing to normalize data and enable meaningful comparisons.

 Where X = raw score, μ = population mean, σ = standard deviation